IBM/ibm-storage-odf-block-driver/docs/configuring/known_issues.md

 ##### Detected in version:
 ODF 4.13 using ODF-FS 1.4.0
 ##### Problem Verification:
 On Openshift Console go to Storage -> Data Foundation -> storage systems.
-Some of the storage systems might be stuck forever with a status of: "Progressing" and never changes to "Available"
+Some storage systems might be stuck forever with a status of: "Progressing" and never changes to "Available"

 ![Storage-system-in-progressing](https://ibm.box.com/s/41l4pu7letftqoqr6hqir3lzmpjxibfm "storage-system")
 ##### Workaround:
 1. SSH into OCP cluster
-2. Switch to openshift-storage namespace by running:
+2. Switch to openshift-storage namespace by running:  <br>
 $ oc project openshift-storage
-3. List all pods in namespace by running:
+3. List all pods in namespace by running:  <br>
 $ oc get pods
 Look for a pod with prefix: odf-operator-controller-manager*
-4. Delete the pod by running:
+4. Delete the pod by running:  <br>
 $ oc delete pod <df-operator-controller-manager-pod-name>
-5. The pod will be recreated automatically, verify pod creation by running:
+5. The pod will be recreated automatically, verify pod creation by running:  <br>
 $ oc get pods
 6. storage system status should change to available after a while.